LDSSA/ds-prep-course-2024/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 Keep in mind that you should manipulate files and create directories inside your `Ubuntu-22.04/home/<your name>` folder.

 You're all set with WSL!
-Now go back to the initial setup for Windows and continue with step 2.
+Now go back to the initial setup for Windows and continue with [step 3](https://github.com/LDSSA/ds-prep-course-2024/tree/readme-update-cmm79#3-setup-git-and-github).